jenbennings/framer-server/README.md

 ## Installation
 You'll need to have node & grunt.js installed ([this guide](http://travismaynard.com/writing/getting-started-with-gulp) is a good starting point).

-1. `cd` to the folder your Sketch file is located and clone the repo
+1. Clone this repo into the same folder as your Sketch Framer output
 2. `npm install` to grab the node dependencies
 3. Run the `gulp` command
 4. It's happening!